Onizuka Air Force Station

-Onizuka Air Force Station or Onizuka AFS was a U.S. Air Force installation in Sunnyvale, California, at the intersection of State Route 237 and North Mathilda Avenue.
+Onizuka Air Force Station or Onizuka AFS was a US Air Force installation in Sunnyvale, California, at the intersection of State Route 237 and North Mathilda Avenue.
 It operated from 1960 to 2010.

 One of its distinguishing feature was Building 1003, known locally as the Blue Cube and the "Cube" given its shape, color, and lack of windows.
 The station's other distinguishing features were its three primary parabolic antennas, used for communication with remote tracking stations used to control military satellites; these antennas were named Sun East, Sun West, and Sun 3.

 History

 In the United States space program's formative stages, Air Force Systems Command (AFSC) contracted with the Philco Ford division of Ford Motor Company to provide interim operational facilities at its Palo Alto, California, location.
 Operation began in the late 1950s.
-By 1958, the U.S. Air Force sought a permanent home, with larger facilities.
+By 1958, the US Air Force sought a permanent home, with larger facilities.
 Ultimately, the Air Force purchased from Lockheed Corporation about 19 acre of land, which included Lockheed Building 100 and was named Sunnyvale Air Force Station.
 Construction of the station's original facilities was completed in 1960.
 More structures were built as operations expanded.